Sights and museums

 Kapatuosia hill fort rises towards the sky behind the medieval Hollola church.
 You can climb to the top of the hill along paths or take the stairs.
 There is also an observation tower at the top of the hill that is open in the summer.
 The name Kapatuosia derives from a period before the Middle Ages when the Vikings and, in the early Middle Ages, Sweden, Denmark and Novgorod tried to gain influence in the Baltic Sea and attempted to take over the territory that is now part of Finland.
 During the Iron Age, the people of Häme protected themselves against these attacks by building forts from timber and stones on high hills and rocks.
 In archaeology, these structures are known as hill forts.

-Lahti’s “Most Instagrammable” walking tour in the autumn
+Lahti’s “Most Instagrammable” walking tour

 Where can you find the statue of the most successful Finnish footballer, Jari Litmanen?
 How about the most impressive mural in Lahti?
-The invigorating autumnal walking tour includes the most photogenic Lahti destinations and refueling spots along the way.Read more
+The invigorating walking tour includes the most photogenic Lahti destinations and refueling spots along the way.Read more